jinwoo1225/gh-rr/README.md

 # gh-rr: GitHub CLI extension for PR review requests

-> Open your GitHub review-requested pull requests in a neat terminal UI (Bubble Tea).
+> Open your GitHub review-requested pull requests in a neat terminal UI.

 ## Installation